DavidSM64/Diddy-Kong-Racing/README.md

 ---

-#### `./generate_ld.sh`

-This script will generate the linker file `dkr.ld`, which is used for building.
-You will need to call this when you add or remove files from the `/asm/` or `/src/` directories.

----

 #### `./extract.sh`

 This script will extract all the assets from the DKR ROM and place them into `/assets/` folder according to the extract-config file within the `/extract-ver/` folder.
 You will need to run this every time you update one of the `.extract-config` files.

-Note 1: You do not need to call `./generate_ld.sh`, since that is done automatically from this script.
-Note 2: The `/assets/` folder will get deleted if it already exists, so don't put anything important in there!
+Note: The `/assets/` folder will get deleted if it already exists, so don't put anything important in there!

 ---